AI-Nerd1/Solo-Learn/README.md

 </p>

 <p align="center">
-All documentations for all programming languages learnt using solo learn
+All documentations for all programming languages learnt using solo learn.
 </p>